michaelzdrav/taskmate/README.md

 - [x] Deploying this in AWS
 - [x] Add get_task before anything that uses the existing task to check it exists
 - [x] Switch to flask-sqlalchemy to support more db engines
-- [ ] Add settings page, configure timezones, store tasks in local timezones  ⌛
+- [x] Add timezone support
+- [ ] Test errors - redirect with flash instead of continuing with flash  ⌛
 - [ ] SMTP integration for notifications (task creation/overdue/comments left)
 - [ ] Add advanced pytests ⌛
 - [ ] Refactoring ⌛